HuntCodes/yugen/cursor-context.md

 - Fully adaptive chat with background parsing
 - Extracts core athlete data into `profiles` table
 - Conversation feels natural — not like a form
+- Users use voice by default, otherwise they use chat if they prefer or experience errors
 - Coach style and tone persist through the onboarding and into daily coaching

 ## Daily Chat
 - Coach tone and communication style persist
-- Chat summaries stored and referenced for future planning
+- Chat summaries stored and referenced for future training planning
 - Context window populated with:
   - User profile data
   - Recent chat + workout summaries